 GlobalData offers a comprehensive analysis of Indian Oil, providing key insights into its Environmental, Social, and Governance(ESG) factors.
-By closely monitoring and aggregating mentions of Net Zero and associated ESG keywords, GlobalData delivers valuable information on Indian Oil’s ESG performance.
+By closely monitoring and aggregating mentions of climate change and associated ESG keywords, GlobalData delivers valuable information on Indian Oil’s ESG performance.
 GlobalData’s company profile on Indian Oil offers a 360-degree view of the company, SWOT analysis, key financials, and business strategy including insights on ESG implementation among other information.
 Buy the report here.

 Indian Oil, one of India's largest oil companies, aims to achieve net-zero operational emissions by 2046.
 Indian Oil is taking several steps to reduce its emissions and has already made significant achievements in this regard.
 In terms of carbon/greenhouse gas emissions, Indian Oil reported a total scope 1 emissions of 20.21 million metric tonnes of CO2 equivalent in the year 2022-23, compared to 20.83 million metric tonnes in the previous year.
 The company's scope 2 emissions decreased from 0.71 million metric tonnes to 0.63 million metric tonnes in the same period.
 The observed decrease occurred despite a rise in energy sourced from the grid, and can be attributed to the update in the grid emission factor, which decreased from 0.79 kgCO2e / kWh to 0.71 kgCO2e / kWh.
 The company's scope 3 was reported 277 million metric tonnes of CO2 equivalent in 2022-23.